-1. Plan Description
+Plan Description

-All full-time and certain part-time employees of the R&E Board are covered by defined benefit pension plans administered by the Public Employees Retirement Association of Minnesota (PERA).
+All full-time and certain part-time employees of R&E Board are covered by defined benefit pension plans administered by the Public Employees Retirement Association of Minnesota (PERA).
 PERA administers the General Employees Retirement Plan (the General Employees Plan), which is a cost-sharing, multiple-employer retirement plan.
-These plans are established and administered in accordance with Minn.
+This plan is established and administered in accordance with Minn.
 Stat. chs.
 353 and 356.
-PERA's defined benefit pension plans are tax qualified plans under Section 401(a) of the Internal Revenue Code.
+PERA's defined benefit pension plan is a tax qualified plan under Section 401(a) of the Internal Revenue Code.

 The General Employees Plan (accounted for in the General Employees Fund) has multiple benefit structures with members belonging to the Coordinated Plan, the Basic Plan, or the Minneapolis Employees Retirement Fund.
-Coordinated Plan members are covered by Social Security, and the Basic Plan and Minneapolis Employees Retirement Fund members are not.
+Coordinated Plan members are covered by Social Security, while the Basic Plan and Minneapolis Employees Retirement Fund members are not covered.
 The Basic Plan was closed to new members in 1967.
-The Minneapolis Employees Retirement Fund was closed to new members during 1978 and merged into the General Employees Plan in 2015.
-All new members must participate in the Coordinated Plan, for which benefits vest after five years of credited service.
+The Minneapolis Employees Retirement Fund was closed to new members in 1978 and merged into the General Employees Plan in 2015.
+All new members must participate in the Coordinated Plan, for which benefits vest after three years of credited service.
 No R&E Board employees belong to either the Basic Plan or the Minneapolis Employees Retirement Fund.

-2. Benefits Provided
+Benefits Provided